influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/subduration.md

 ---

-The `experimental.subDuration()` function subtracts a duration from a time value and returns a the resulting time value.
+The `experimental.subDuration()` function subtracts a duration from a time value and returns the resulting time value.

 _**Function type:** Transformation_

 {{% warn %}}
-The `experimental.subDuration()` function is currently experimental and is subject to change at any time.
+The `experimental.subDuration()` function is subject to change at any time.
 This specific function will be removed once duration vectors are implemented.
 See [influxdata/flux#413](https://github.com/influxdata/flux/issues/413).
 {{% /warn %}}